 After an award term has expired, applicants may apply for another supplement in order to continue promising research and progress toward the degree.
 Reapplication is contingent on the availability of funds, satisfactory progress in the research work, submission and approval of the Final Technical Report for previous awards, and the continued fulfillment of the eligibility criteria.
-No re-application will be considered until the previous award's final/preliminary technical report and final financial report are submitted and approved.
+No re-application will be considered until the previous award's final/preliminary technical report and final financial report are submitted and approved OR an in-progress report is included as an appendix to the proposal.
 There can be no overlap of the periods of performance on consecutive awards.